Schedule of EBSA Conference 2022 and Preconference courses

 Studying the transmission of COVID-19 in the midst of the pandemic

-By Allan Allan Bennett
+By Allan Bennett

 Since COVID-19 was identified, interest has been focussed on the routes of infection.
 There has been controversy over the role that aerosol transmission has played in its spread and over the effectiveness of facemask.
 In this talk the experimental work carried out within UKHSA on environmental sampling in healthcare and public places, face mask efficacy testing, laboratory survival studies and measuring respiratory particle dissemination will be presented along with work of collaborators in the UK National Core Study Transmission and Infection.